 In 1997, following Graca Machel’s landmark study of the impact of war on children, the UN Secretary-General Kofi Annan appointed Mr Otunnu as his special envoy for the protection of children exposed to armed conflict.
 During his time as United Nations Under-Secretary-General and Special Representative for Children and Armed Conflict, Otunnu led a UN-based campaign to mobilise international action for the protection of children exposed to war, whether recruited as child soldiers or brutalised as its victims.

-He has traveled the world negotiating to end the use of child soldiers and other violations against children.
-Nevertheless, his recent report ‘Children and Armed Conflict’ acknowledges that there is continued targeting and brutalisation of children in situations of armed conflict, including their killing, maiming, use as child soldiers, rape and abduction.
+Mr Otunnu has traveled the world negotiating to end the use of child soldiers and other violations against children, and the Jury commended by Mr Otunnu’s passionate commitment, advocacy and initiatives to protect children, the most innocent and most vulnerable members of a community.
+Otunnu’s 2003 report ‘Children and Armed Conflict’ warns that there is continued targeting and brutalisation of children in situations of armed conflict, including their killing, maiming, use as child soldiers, rape and abduction.
 The report refers to a ‘human made catastrophe of tsunami proportions.’
-Mr. Otunnu stated, ‘Those who destroy the children are destroying the future of our societies.
-We must stop this process of self destruction.’

 Mr. Otunnu has been instrumental in placing the protection of war-affected children on the international peace and security agendas.
 He was hailed for his close work with UNICEF in negotiating a landmark Resolution 1612, passed by the UN Security Council in July 2005,, which established a comprehensive system to monitor and report on compliance and violations of child soldiers.
 The Resolution is meant to develop the practice of naming and listing parties to conflicts which brutalise children, and so far 54 groups spanning every continent have been identified that exploit children as soldiers and sex slaves.